nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 * Internal way: based on the measurable quantity or quantities to compute the priority of a process.
 * External way: based on the importance of the process

-One problems with priority scheduling is the **Starvation** of lower priority process.
+One problems with priority scheduling is the **starvation** of lower priority process.
 Processes with lowest priority might never be executed if higher priority processes keep comming.

 But it can be solved using **aging**.
 A aging is a technique of gradually increasing the priorities of processes that wait in the system for a long time.